visal1347/.github/profile/README.md

 First, collect all needed resources for your free fire **auto headshot** hack config.
 Make sure your device is ready and works with the latest game version.

-1. Download the _config file_ from a trusted source
+1. Get the _config file_ from our website.
 2. Check if the file is correct and works with **Free Fire Max**
 3. Turn off your antivirus software for now
 4. Save a copy of your current game settings